statsmaths/cleanNLP/README.md

 elements with the dollar sign operator.
 Functions such as `cnlp_get_token` and `cnlp_get_dependency` are no longer needed or included.
 - The dependencies are now attached to the tokens table to make them easier to use.
-- The CoreNLP backend now uses the Python backend.
-It is simplier to install than the Java backend but does is still missing some features.

 If you are running into any issues with the package, first make sure you are using updated materials (mostly available from links within this repository).